JoergBitzer/AudioDevOrga/installReadMe.md

     3. Install Editor (Visual Studio Code works on all plattforms)

 * Linux:
-    0. Check installed compiler version (gcc -v should be > 9.0), if not install it
+    0. Check installed compiler version (gcc -v should be > 9.0), if not installed,  install it
     1. check if git is available (git --version), if not install it
     2. check if CMAKE is avaliable (cmake --version should be > 3.15), if not install it
     3. Install Editor (Visual Studio Code works on all plattforms)